jiveshx/jiveshx/README.md

 # 💫 About Me:
-I am a UI Developer with a solid background in UI/UX and graphic design.
+I am a versatile UI Developer with a strong foundation in Frontend Technologies, UI/UX design, and intermediate expertise in React.
 I specialize in responsive web design, front-end development, and creating user-friendly, visually appealing digital experiences.
+I am also expanding my skills in backend technologies such as Node.js and Express.js, with a foundational understanding of these frameworks, and I have experience working with REST APIs to build seamless and dynamic web applications.
-With a focus on both function and design, I work closely with teams to bring ideas to life.
-Highly-motivated employee with desire to take on new challenges.
-Strong work ethic, adaptability, and exceptional interpersonal skills.
-Adept at working effectively unsupervised and quickly mastering new skills.
+Combining function with design, I collaborate closely with teams to bring ideas to life.
+I am a highly motivated individual with a strong work ethic, adaptability, and exceptional interpersonal skills.
+My ability to work effectively independently and quickly learn new skills ensures I consistently deliver high-quality results.

 ## 🌐 Socials: